 Deep Thoughts About El Dorado Dive Site

-Micheal blow da boat ashore (and the scuba divers of PCB said hallelujah).
+Michael blow da boat ashore (and the scuba divers of PCB said hallelujah).
 Panama City Beach getting a new underwater playground and classroom.
 We saw this pattern of hurricane recovery repeated time and time again during our visit to Panama City Beach.
 Almost all of the hotels were open, and the few that remained closed were getting a face lift.
-We can say with certainty that Panama City Beach tourism is back and ready for business.
+We can say with certainty that Panama City Beach is back and ready your next Florida vacation.